 In the gospel we have Joseph and Mary keeping the laws of Moses with Jesus, then we have Jesus’s baptism relating to the flood and finally the passover supper relating to the scene in Eden..

-Some meaningful similarities- such as the the temptation at the end of Jesus’s 40 day fast and a quote in Deuteronomy referring to the tree of life- fall outside of this strict chronology but my focus is developing the main idea: the Backwards Walk of Jesus.
+Some meaningful similarities- such as the the temptation at the end of Jesus’s 40 day fast and a quote in Deuteronomy referring to the tree of life- fall outside of this strict chronology but the focus is the Backwards Walk of Jesus.

 Whether you believe it a literary device or a divine watermark it is clearly there.
 The question is why has this been in plain view almost 2,000 years in the most read book in the world and no one has written about it?